shiny13/essential-algo/README.md

 Finally, we return the result array, which contains the nodes in the order they were visited by the BFS algorithm.

+## DFS

+The DFS algorithm is implemented using a stack data structure, which holds the nodes that are to be processed in the order they were discovered.

+The visited set is used to keep track of the nodes that have already been visited, and the result array stores the order in which the nodes were visited.
+We start by adding the start node to the stack and processing it.

+Then, we add its neighbors to the stack and process them in the order they were added.
+We repeat this process until there are no more nodes to process.
+If we encounter a node that has already been visited, we simply skip it and continue to the next node.

+Finally, we return the result array, which contains the nodes in the order they were visited by the DFS algorithm